Scaling ResNets in the Large-depth Regime: Scaling at Initialization

 Propositions \ref{prop:init-forward-high-prob} and \ref{prop:init-forward-high-prob2} provide insights on the output of the network when $L$ is large.
 However, they do not carry information on the backwards dynamics of propagation of the gradients of the loss $p_k = \frac{\partial \mathscr{L}}{\partial h_k} \in \R^d$.
 Assessing the dynamics of the $(p_k)_{0 \leqslant k \leqslant L}$ as a function of $L$ is important since the behavior of this sequence impacts trainability of the network at initialization.
 Thus, in this subsection, we are interested in quantifying the magnitude of $\|p_0 - p_L\| / \|p_L\|$, when $L$ is large.
 Notice that, contrarily to the previous subsection where we were mostly interested in the last hidden state $h_L$, the quantity of interest is now $p_0$ (not $p_L$), the gradient at index $0$.
 The reason is that the sequence $(p_k)_{0 \leqslant k \leqslant L}$ is defined backwardly, as we will see below.
 We also stress that $(p_k)_{0 \leqslant k \leqslant L}$ is the sequence of derivatives of the loss w.r.t.~the hidden states $h_k$, and not w.r.t.~the parameters.
 The reason for considering this sequence is that the $p_k$ are involved in the backpropagation algorithm and are therefore essential for assessing the stability of the gradient descent \citep[see, e.g.,][]{arpit2019initialize}.

 Analyzing the behavior of the sequence $(p_k)_{0 \leqslant k \leqslant L}$ is challenging since, according to the backpropagation (or reverse-mode differentiation) formula, one has

 Taking the norm,

-Although the equation looks qualitatively similar to \eqref{eq:rec-norm-hidden-states}, it has the unpleasant feature that $\frac{\partial g(h_k, \theta_{k+1})}{\partial h}$ depends on $h_k$, hence on $\theta_1, V_1, \dots, \theta_k, V_k$, while $p_{k+1}$ depends on $\theta_{k+2}, V_{k+2}, \dots,$ $\theta_{L-1}, V_{L-1}$.
-This forbids applying directly the same proof techniques as for the hidden states.
-Therefore, to extract useful information from this recurrence equation, one needs to characterize the dependence of the distribution of $\frac{\partial g(h_k, \theta_{k+1})}{\partial h}$ with respect to $h_k$.
-To do so, it is sometimes assumed that these two quantities are independent \citep[see, e.g.,][]{yang2017mean}.
-However, assuming independence remains a strong requirement, which is not verified for many network architectures (for example model \texttt{res-1}).
+Although the equation looks qualitatively similar to \eqref{eq:rec-norm-hidden-states}, it has the unpleasant feature that $p_{k+1}$ depends on the whole sequence of weights $w_1, V_1, \dots,$ $w_{L}, V_{L}$.
+This forbids applying directly the same proof techniques as for the hidden states due to the lack of adaptation of the $p_k$ to the filtration of the hidden state process.
+Simplifying assumptions have sometimes been made to analyze this recurrence equation, for instance assuming independence of $\frac{\partial g(h_k, w_{k+1})}{\partial h}$ and $h_k$ \citep[see, e.g.,][]{yang2017mean}.
+However, such assumption remains a strong requirement, which is not verified for many network architectures (for example model \texttt{res-1}).
+Other authors resort to an $\varepsilon$-net argument \citep{allenzhu2019convergence,zhang2019convergence}.
 We tackle the problem from a different point of view and propose an alternative approach based on forward-mode differentiation, valid under a much weaker assumption.
 The cost we pay is that we obtain results in expectation and not in high probability.